tock/elf2tab/README.md

 instead of being position independent.
 To detect a fixed flash address, elf2tab looks to see if the flash segment is at the dummy flash address for PIC apps or not.
-To detect a fixed RAM address, elf2tab looks for a `_sram_origin` symbol, and checks if the address matches the dummy RAM address for PIC apps or not.
+To detect a fixed RAM address, elf2tab looks for a `_sram_origin` symbol, and if it exists checks if the address matches the dummy RAM address for PIC apps or not.

 ### Creating the TAB file